walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Handle search hits to the right of the right screen edge.
-Searching forwards should move first right, then to the left edge and down.
-Searching backwards should move first left, then up and to the right edge (if needed for showing search hits).

 * Make sure we can search for unicode characters

 * Make sure we get the line length right even with unicode characters